Lactobacillus: Vaginal tract

-Lactobacillus s.s. species are considered "keystone species" in the vaginal flora of reproductive-age women.
-Most, but not all, healthy women have vaginal floras dominated by one of four species of Lactobacillus: L. iners, L. crispatus, L. gasseri, and L. jensenii.
+Lactobacillus s.s. species are considered "keystone species" in the vaginal microbiota of reproductive-age women.
+Most, but not all, healthy women have a vaginal microbiota dominated by one of four species of Lactobacillus: L. iners, L. crispatus, L. gasseri, and L. jensenii.
 Other women have a more diverse mix of anaerobic microorganisms and are still considered to have a healthy microbiome.

 Interactions with pathogens

-Lactobacilli produce lactic acid, which contributes to the vaginal acidity, and this lowered pH is generally accepted to be the main mechanism controlling the composition of the vaginal microflora.
+Lactobacilli produce lactic acid, which contributes to the vaginal acidity, and this lowered pH is generally accepted to be the main mechanism controlling the composition of the vaginal microbiota.

 Lactobacilli are also proposed to produce hydrogen peroxide, which inhibits the growth and virulence of the fungal pathogen Candida albicans in vitro, though this is arguably not the main mechanism in vivo.

 In vitro studies have also shown that lactobacilli reduce the pathogenicity of C. albicans through the production of organic acids and certain metabolites.
 Both the presence of metabolites, such as sodium butyrate, and decrease in environmental pH caused by the organic acids reduce the growth of hyphae in C. albicans, which reduces its pathogenicity.
 Lactobacilli also reduce the pathogenicity of C. albicans by reducing C. albicans biofilm formation.
 On the other hand, following antibiotic therapy, certain Candida species can suppress the regrowth of lactobacilli at body sites where they cohabitate, such as in the gastrointestinal tract.

 In addition to its effects on C. albicans, Lactobacillus sp. also interact with other pathogens.
 For example, Limosilactobacillus reuteri (formerly Lactobacillus reuteri) can inhibit the growth of many different bacterial species by using glycerol to produce the antimicrobial substance called reuterin.
 Another example is Ligilactobacillus salivarius (formerly Lactobacillus salivarius), which interacts with many pathogens through the production of salivaricin B, a bacteriocin.